gtziafas/cognitive_robotics_LLM_based_manipulation/README.md

 # LLM-based Pick-and-Place Manipulation in Pybullet
 Pybullet-based environment and methods for controlling a robot via natural language instructions.
 The agent uses a Large Language Model (LLM) to decompose the user's instruction in a sequence of pick-and-place steps that can achieve the final goal.
-The system uses [CLIP](https://openai.com/research/clip) Vision-Language Model (VLM) for zero-shot object recognition, the [Llama-3](https://ai.meta.com/blog/meta-llama-3) LLM for planning, and the [GR-ConvNet](https://github.com/skumra/robotic-grasping) grasp synthesis model for grasping objects from the [YCB](https://www.ycbbenchmarks.com/) dataset
+The system uses [CLIP](https://openai.com/research/clip) vision-language model for zero-shot object recognition, the [Llama-3](https://ai.meta.com/blog/meta-llama-3) LLM for planning, and the [GR-ConvNet](https://github.com/skumra/robotic-grasping) grasp synthesis model for grasping objects from the [YCB](https://www.ycbbenchmarks.com/) dataset

 ## Installation
 The code has been tested in `python3.8`.
 Create a virtual environment `